What is the Application Process for key person insurance?

-Some policies have a business safeguard option that allow your policy to be increased by up to $10m (life cover) without any need for new medical evidence.
+Some policies have a business safeguard option that allows your policy to be increased by up to $10m (life cover) without any need for new medical evidence.

-My bank need me to have the policy for a loan.
-How long does it take to get a keyperson policy?
+My bank needs me to have the policy for a loan.
+How long does it take to get a Keyperson policy?

 You and your business still retain the policy, however the bank is included as an interested party.